noble-assets/orbiter/docs/controllers.md

   HC -- remote transfer--> W[Warp Module]
 ```

-The validation step consists of basic validation on the types, like checks for nil pointers, and the
+**Validation** includes standard type checks plus Hyperlane-specific validation:

-check on the specified token ID.
-This validation uses the Warp application query server to retrieve
+- Token ID verification using the Warp query server to retrieve `WrappedHypToken`
-the `WrappedHypToken`, and then verifies that the associated origin denom is the same as the
-destination denom specified in the transfer attributes.
-Remember that a denom can be associated with
-multiple token IDs with Hyperlane, so it is of paramount importance to specify the correct
-identifier.

-For the forwarding to work, the Hyperlane token ID must exist and it has to be enrolled with a
-router associated with the destination chain.
-This router is used to retrieve the contract on the
-destination in charge of handling the request.
-The token ID will also be used as the sender of the
-message in the protocol.

-The actual cross-chain asset transfer is directly using the Hyperlane Warp message server.
-By using the server instead of calling directly into the keeper,
+- Origin denom matching with the destination denom (crucial since multiple token IDs can map to the same denom)
+- Token ID enrollment with a router for the destination chain

+**Execution** uses the Warp message server to initiate the transfer,
-we guarantee that all the required checks are performed,
-and that all the standard events are emitted by the Warp module.
+ensuring all required checks and standard events are handled.

-When we dispatch the message, two post-dispatch hooks are called in sequence:
+The transfer triggers two post-dispatch hooks in sequence:

-- The required hook associated with the mailbox.
+1. The mandatory mailbox hook
-- A default hook associated with the mailbox.

-While the first hook is mandatory,
-the second one can be replaced by a custom hook specified via the custom hook ID field.
+2. Either the default mailbox hook or a custom hook (if specified via `custom_hook_id`)

-The custom hook can be used to handle the optional custom hook metadata.
+The custom hook can process the optional `custom_hook_metadata`,
-The execution of the two post-dispatch hooks is limited
-by the value specified in the maximum fee field.
+and both hooks are subject to the gas limit and maximum fee constraints.